dnlopez/PyGamebase/converter/readme.md

 The conversion process relies upon the [MDB Tools](https://github.com/mdbtools/mdbtools) suite of programs.
 Specifically, the `mdb-schema`, `mdb-tables` and `mdb-export` tools must be present on your system.
 The aforementioned link outlines installation instructions for Linux (on Debian, `apt install mdbtools`; on Arch, search the AUR for `mdbtools`) and MacOS (via Homebrew or MacPorts, in both cases also called `mdbtools`).
 For Windows users, binary versions of these tools can currently be downloaded from [mdbtools-win Releases page](https://github.com/lsgunth/mdbtools-win) (note that although the download link says "Source code", there are executables inside).

-The conversion also relies on the SQLite command-line program, `sqlite3`.
-Again, on Linux you are likely to find these in your distro's standard packaging repositories (on Debian, `apt install sqlite3`; on Arch, `pacman -S sqlite`), and on MacOS via Homebrew (`sqlite`) or MacPorts (`sqlite3`).
-On Windows, download the 'sqlite-tools-win32' zip from SQLite's own [download page](https://www.sqlite.org/download.html).

-Locate the Access (.mdb) database file to be read, and enter a name for the new SQLite database file to be created.
+On the form, fill in the location of the MDB Tools (unless they're already in your system's PATH), locate the Access (.mdb) database file to be read, and enter a name for the new SQLite database file to be created.
 Then click 'Go'.

 This tab page is a frontend for the Python script `utility_scripts/mdb_to_sqlite.py`, which you could run instead to do the same thing from the command line.